hrshdhgd/oakx-spacy/README.md

 #### Spacy models
 Instructions similar to non-developers.
 Just make sure to prepend the command by `poetry run`

-For now the default model used is `en_core_web_sm` and defaut linker is `umls`.
+The default model is set to `en_core_web_sm` and default linker to `umls`.

 ## How it works

-There are two possible inputs to this wrapper:
+There are two possible inputs to this plugin:
 1. A `.txt` file [`runoak -i spacy: annotate --text-file text.txt`]
 2. Words that need to be annotated.[`runoak -i spacy: Myeloid derived suppressor cells (MDSC) are immature myeloid cells with immunosuppressive activity.`]
-3. To use different combinations of models and linkers, the [config.yaml](https://github.com/hrshdhgd/oakx-spacy/blob/main/config.yaml#L35-L36) file can be edited and ` -c config.yaml` added at the end of the commands above .
+3. To use different combinations of models and linkers, the [config.yaml](https://github.com/hrshdhgd/oakx-spacy/blob/main/config.yaml#L35-L36) file can be edited and ` -c config.yaml` added at the end of the commands above.
 # Acknowledgements

 This [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) project was developed from the [oakx-plugin-cookiecutter](https://github.com/INCATools/oakx-plugin-cookiecutter) template and will be kept up-to-date using [cruft](https://cruft.github.io/cruft/).